tsherif/simple-opengl-loader/README.md

     #include "simple-opengl-loader.h"
 ```

-Note that the loader makes no guarantees about OpenGL version or extension support. `sogl_loadOpenGL()` returns a boolean value indicating whether any functions failed to load, and the function `sogl_getFailures` returns a null-terminated array of the names of the functions that failed to load (up to a maximum defined by `SOGL_MAX_REPORTED_FAILURES`).
+Note that the loader makes no guarantees about OpenGL version or extension support. `sogl_loadOpenGL()` returns a boolean value indicating whether it was able to load all requested functions, and the function `sogl_getFailures` returns a null-terminated array of the names of the functions that failed to load (up to a maximum defined by `SOGL_MAX_REPORTED_FAILURES`).

 ```C
     if (!sogl_loadOpenGL()) {